juanbgon/juanbgon.github.io/_pages/about.md

 I am a second-year PhD student in Economics at **University of Southern California** and a research consultant at the **Inter-American Development Bank**.

-My research focuses on applying experimental methods to questions in crime and labor economics.
+[My research](../publications/) focuses on applying experimental methods to questions in crime and labor economics.

-You can view my research [here](../publications/) and my CV [here](../files/CV.pdf).
+You can view my CV [here](../files/CV.pdf).

+I have also contributed a [R package for data visualization](https://github.com/jbgb13/peRReo), and on my free time I like to do [street photography](https://jbxgonzalez.github.io/)